PRP: Platelet Rich Plasma

 What sets it apart from other treatments?

 As an injectable, platelet rich plasma is unmatched for many reasons.
 Many clients come in looking for a solution to volume loss under the eyes.
 Around the eyes, hyaluronic acid filler has a higher risk profile due to the dense and sensitive vascular structure around the eye.
 As PRP is derived from a patient’s own blood, it poses no threat of vascular occlusion during injection in high risk areas such as the eye troughs.

 What is the process?

 Platelets are extremely sensitive cells.
 This process by which they are isolated and prepared is the most sensitive part of the therapy and it happens before I even touch my patient’s face.
-Utilizing an inferior method, or failure to follow the original process developed by Dr. Runels opens a patient up to unsatisfactory results or adverse reactions.
+Utilizing an inferior method opens a patient up to unsatisfactory results or adverse reactions.

 Where can it be injected?

-In the scalp, PRP is very effectively used as a treatment for baldness.
+In the scalp, platelet rich plasma is very effectively used as a treatment for baldness.
 PRP triggers regeneration in the hair follicle, which improves thin and brittle hair conditions for both male and female patients.

-As mentioned, PRP is the safest treatment for hollows under the eyes that make you look tired.
-PRP can also be injected superficially under the eyes to thicken the dermis and minimize purple, dark circles.
-This is my most popular PRP treatment.
+As mentioned, it’s the safest treatment for hollows under the eyes that make you look tired.
+Platelet rich plasma can also be injected superficially under the eyes to thicken the dermis and minimize purple, dark circles.
+This is a very popular PRP treatment.